 To find out if you qualify, apply for a student loan.
 By applying for a student loan, we will assess your income and tell you how much support you are eligible for.
 Student loan applications are available in June and you should get your application in by July 15 to ensure you receive your loan in September.

 To be eligible, you must attend one of PEI’s publicly-funded institutions UPEI, Holland College, Maritime Christian College or College de l’Ile.
 This bursary is available to all Island students, including those receiving help from Skills PEI and pursuing their second degree.

 Students with provincial student loans can apply for $3,500 per academic year in debt reduction.
 To access this help, file an application for debt reduction.

-Students will need to reside in Prince Edward Island after graduation.
+Students need to reside in Prince Edward Island after graduation.
 To prove their residency, students will be required to file a tax return as a Prince Edward Island resident.

-What about if I’m already studying at a PEI school?
+What if I’m already studying at a PEI school?
 Can I get help in my second, third, or fourth year?

 Yes, this bursary is dispersed annually.
 You will be eligible for the Island Advantage any year of your first degree.
 For those taking their second degree, they are not eligible for the George Coles but may be eligible for other help.

 Are there eligibility exceptions to the George Coles?